 Separation and Legal Separation in N.C.

 You do not have to have a legal separation to obtain a divorce in North Carolina.
 However, North Carolina law requires that a couple be physically separated at least a year and a day before they can file for an absolute divorce in North Carolina.
 The clock starts on the date the spouses move to separate residences.
+It is important to plan ahead before separating to avoid having a hard time financially and emotionally.

 Even if you are legally separated from your spouse, you are not yet free to remarry.
 However, a legal separation can entitle you to receive many of the same benefits as an absolute divorce, including alimony, asset division, child custody, child support and attorney’s fees.